 Effortless & Wholesome Grains, Part 3: Quinoa

-Quinoa (pronounced KEEN-wah) has become famous in the last decade as a superfood, because of its high levels of protein and dense nutrition.
+Quinoa (pronounced KEEN-wah) has become famous in the last decade as a superfood because of its high levels of protein and nutritional value.
 One cup of cooked quinoa contains 8 grams of protein, more than any other grain.
-Technically its actually not a grain, but a tiny seed from South America, where it has been cultivated for thousands of years.
-To the Incas, quinoa was a sacred food they called it the “mother of all grains.”
+Technically, it’s actually not a grain, but a tiny seed from South America, where it has been cultivated for thousands of years.
+To the Incas, quinoa was a sacred food; they called it the “mother of all grains.”

 As a vegetarian, I’m always conscious of making sure to get enough protein in my diet.
 Quinoa is a great food to incorporate into your meals because, unlike most grains, it contains all of the essential amino acids, making it a complete source of protein.
 This means that you don’t have to pair quinoa with beans to make sure you are getting adequate protein.